 Yes.
 After you hit the “calculate” button, you’ll be shown your estimated monthly debt-service, which is the amount of money you’d pay each month when you combine your new loan amount with your existing loans.

 Our business calculator will show you your monthly business income along with an estimation of what you’ll be paying your creditors each month.
 The amount of money coming in needs to be higher than the amount going out.
 How much higher?
 That’s where the DSCR comes in.
 The ratio needs to be at least 1.20.

-To be approved for a loan with one of our providers, you'll need to be a U.S. citizen, at least 18 years of age, have an address, and meet other requirements.
+To be approved for a loan with one of our providers, you’ll need to be a U.S. citizen, at least 18 years of age, have an address, and meet other requirements.
 Many of our providers will only work with businesses that have been around for longer than three months.
-It should be noted that while alternative small business funding can be easier to qualify for than traditional bank loans, there is no guarantee that you will be approved for funding by any of our lenders.
+It should be noted that while alternative small business funding can be easier to qualify for than traditional bank loans, there is no guarantee that you will be approved for financing by any of our lenders.

 After you’re all done with our calculator, you can click the “funding request” button to start your search for working capital.
 Our system is built to help you contact a respected provider from our network.

 Our number one goal is to see you get funded.
 So, we’ll try to set you up with a funding provider that can make that happen.